 Regional Water Availability (RWA) Rule -The RWA Rule was passed by the SFWMD on February 16, 2007.
-The RWA limits raw water withdrawals from the Biscayne Aquifer to the maximum quantity during any consecutive five years preceding April 2006.
-Cities needing additional water supplies are required to seek sources that are not dependent upon the Everglades for recharge.
+The RWA Rule limits Public Water Supply Utilities withdrawals from the Biscayne Aquifer to the maximum quantity withdrawn during any consecutive 12-month period during the five years preceding April 2006.
+Cities Utilities needing additional water supplies are required to seek sources that will not induce additional seepage from the Everglades or connected sources.
 These alternative water supply solutions include recycling water, using reclaimed water to recharge the Biscayne Aquifer, or drawing water from the deeper Floridan Aquifer (which requires high energy consumption treatment methods).

 The RWA Rule limited the City's Biscayne Aquifer withdrawal to 4.03 million gallons per day (mgd) on an annual average day basis.
 To minimize potential impacts from saltwater intrusion, the City's Water Use permit limited the raw water withdrawal from the City's wellfield to 3.50 mgd (annual average day basis) for several years.
-The recently issued SFWMD water use permit, however, increased the City's Biscayne Aquifer withdrawal back up to 4.03 mgd.
+The recently issued SFWMD District wWater uUse pPermit, increased the City's Biscayne Aquifer withdrawal back up to 4.03 mgd when wWell No. 9 is in production.
+This well is currently still proposed, and the authorized limit is 3.5 mgd.

 The RWA Rule further limited the water that the City receives from Broward County's South Regional Wellfield (SRW) located in the western part of the County at Brian Piccolo Park.
 From 2019 to 2022, up to 3.5 mgd of raw water can be transmitted to the Hallandale Beach Water Treatment Plant via a 24-inch water main.
 After 2022, the allocation is 3.26 mgd from the SRW.
-Once the C-51 Reservoir provides the 1 mgd of offset water, the City will be able to purchase an additional 1 mgd from the
+Once the C-51 Reservoir provides the 1 mgd of offset water, the City will be able to purchase an additional 1 mgd from the County via the SRW.
+The City of Hallandale Beach is currently permitted for adequate raw water withdrawals from their combined sources (City wells and

-County via the SRW.
-The City of Hallandale Beach is currently permitted for adequate raw water withdrawals from their combined sources (City wells and Broward County Regional Water Supply wells) through the year 2030.
+Broward County Regional Water Supply wells) through the year 2030.
 The 1 mgd allocation from C-51, which is detailed in the Broward County SRW permit, is permitted through 2065.

 C-51 Reservoir Project - The capture of excess stormwater is considered an alternative water supply project as defined in Section 373.707, F.S.
 One such project, the proposed C-51 reservoir, was evaluated in 2009 by a group of seven utilities located in Broward and Palm Beach counties.
 The location of this proposed reservoir is adjacent to the SFWMD's existing L-8 Reservoir in Palm Beach County and is expected to share the same impermeable geologic formation that facilitates storage.
-This project is designed to capture excess stormwater that is currently discharged to the Lake Worth Lagoon.
-The captured stormwater would be used to recharge the Biscayne Aquifer and be treated by existing treatment methods.
+This project is designed to capture excess stormwater that is currently discharged to the Lake